renovatebot/renovate/docs/usage/configuration-options.md

 ## env

-This option allows users to specify explicit environment variables and their corresponding values.
+This option allows users to specify explicit environment variables values.
+It is valid only as a top-level configuration option and not, for example, within `packageRules`.

 <!-- prettier-ignore -->
 !!! warning